openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       Image recipes set ``IMAGE_INSTALL`` to specify the packages to install into an image through ``image.bbclass``.
-Additionally, "helper" classes such as the
-      :ref:`core-image <ref-classes-core-image>` class exist that can
+Additionally, there are "helper" classes such as the :ref:`core-image <ref-classes-core-image>` class which can
       take lists used with ``IMAGE_FEATURES`` and turn them into auto-generated entries in ``IMAGE_INSTALL`` in addition to its default contents.